Domestic turkey: Commercial production

 In commercial production, breeder farms supply eggs to hatcheries.
 After 28 days of incubation, the hatched poults are sexed and delivered to the grow-out farms; hens are raised separately from toms because of different growth rates.

 In the UK, it is common to rear chicks in the following way.
 Between one and seven days of age, chicks are placed into small 2.5 m circular brooding pens to ensure they encounter food and water.
 To encourage feeding, they may be kept under constant light for the first 48 hours.
 To assist thermoregulation, air temperature is maintained at 35 C for the first three days, then lowered by approximately 3 °C (5.4 °F) every two days to 18 C at 37 days of age, and infrared heaters are usually provided for the first few days.
 Whilst in the pens, feed is made widely accessible by scattering it on sheets of paper in addition to being available in feeders.
 After several days, the pens are removed, allowing the birds access to the entire rearing shed, which may contain tens of thousands of birds.
 The birds remain there for several weeks, after which they are transported to another unit.
+Other locations noted for supplying turkeys include France and Poland.
+These countries were able to supply the UK market after a reduction in supply in the UK due to post-Brexit labour shortages.

 The vast majority of turkeys are reared indoors in purpose-built or modified buildings of which there are many types.
 Some types have slatted walls to allow ventilation, but many have solid walls and no windows to allow artificial lighting manipulations to optimise production.
 The buildings can be very large (converted aircraft hangars are sometimes used) and may contain tens of thousands of birds as a single flock.
 The floor substrate is usually deep-litter, e.g. wood shavings, which relies upon the controlled build-up of a microbial flora requiring skilful management.
 Ambient temperatures for adult domestic turkeys are usually maintained between 18 and 21 C. High temperatures should be avoided because the high metabolic rate of turkeys (up to 69 W/bird) makes them susceptible to heat stress, exacerbated by high stocking densities.
 Commercial turkeys are kept under a variety of lighting schedules, e.g. continuous light, long photoperiods (23 h), or intermittent lighting, to encourage feeding and accelerate growth.
 Light intensity is usually low (e.g. less than one lux) to reduce feather pecking.

 Rations generally include corn and soybean meal, with added vitamins and minerals, and is adjusted for protein, carbohydrate and fat based on the age and nutrient requirements.
 Hens are slaughtered at about 14–16 weeks and toms at about 18–20 weeks of age when they can weigh over 20 kg compared to a mature male wild turkey which weighs approximately 10.8 kg.